HebahAlshamlan/COVID-19/README.md

 ## Dataset:

-1. The posstive cases of COVID-19 X-ray images I take them from Dr. Cohen in his [repo](https://github.com/ieee8023/covid-chestxray-dataset)
+1. The posstive cases of COVID-19 X-ray images taken from Dr. Cohen in his [repo](https://github.com/ieee8023/covid-chestxray-dataset)
-2. The normal cases I take them from dataset that published in Kaggle's dataset [Here](https://www.kaggle.com/paultimothymooney/chest-xray-pneumonia/data#).
+2. The normal cases taken from dataset that published in Kaggle's dataset [Here](https://www.kaggle.com/paultimothymooney/chest-xray-pneumonia/data#).